J-Haze/Forum-App/README.md

 ## Justin's Forum App
-Online Forum where users can post articles and pictures.
+A RESTful online forum/blog application with CRUD operations.
-Users can comment on other's posts, and can edit or delete their own posts.
+Users can post articles and pictures, comment on other's posts, and edit or delete their own posts.

-MERN Stack, deployed on Heroku
+MERN Stack, deployed on Heroku.

 🔗 **Live preview** of the app is [here](https://justins-forum.herokuapp.com/).

-### Purpose: ###
-Showcase my ability to create a full stack application.
-The app utilizes a MERN stack and a RESTful API.

 🔗 **API** can be accessed [here](https://justins-forum-api.herokuapp.com/).